Absa Bank Uganda Limited: Governance

 The bank is governed by a board of directors.
 The chairman of the board is one of the non-executive directors.
+As of April 2025, the Chairperson was Keith Kalyegira.
+The CEO and managing director in acting capacity is David Wandera.

-As of March 2020, the Acting Chairperson was Nadine Byarugaba.
-Effective 1 April 2020 Mumba Kalifungwa began serving as the substantive Managing Director and CEO.
+In March 2020, the Acting Chairperson was Nadine Byarugaba.
+She left in December 2024.
+From 1 April 2020 Mumba Kalifungwa began serving as the substantive managing director and CEO.
+He left in March 2025 and joined Stanbic Bank Uganda Limited as CEO.

-The former managing director is Mian Nazim Mahmood.
+Before that, the former managing director is Mian Nazim Mahmood.
 He was appointed in July 2019, as Interim CEO, while a substantive chief executive was being sought.
 Nazim holds a Bachelor of Business Administration degree, awarded by the University of Massachusetts, Amherst and a Master of Business Administration in Finance from Bentley College, in Waltham, Massachusetts, all in the United States.
 Before that Rakesh Jha served in that position.
 He holds an MBA in Marketing gained from IMED and a Bachelor of Arts (BA) degree gained from the University of Mumbai.
 Immediately prior to his appointment as managing director, Jha was managing director of Barclays Bank Seychelles.

-As of October 2021, the members of the board are as listed in the table below.
+As of March 2025, the members of the board are as listed in the table below.